nateyolles/aem-clientlib-async/README.md

 ## View sample

-After building and deploying, navigate to [the sample page](http://localhost:4502/content/clientlib-async-sample/en.html).
+After building and deploying, navigate to the sample page at [/content/clientlib-async-sample/en.html](http://localhost:4502/content/clientlib-async-sample/en.html).
 View the source to verify that the *clientlib-async-sample.js* script element has the *async* void attribute and the *onload* attribute with a value of *sayHello()*.

 ## Using the updated clientlibs